jamespooley/brain-age-prediction/notes/literature-review.md

 [here](http://www.sciencedirect.com/science/article/pii/S1053811916301197) if
 you can get past the paywall.
 Great stuff.
-* [Motion and Morphometry in Clincial Populations](https://peerj.com/preprints/1363.pdf)
+* [Motion and Morphometry in Clincial Populations](https://peerj.com/preprints/1363.pdf) Looks like [Heath Pardoe](https://sites.google.com/site/hpardoe/) has a lot of other relevant things (scripts, papers, etc.).

 General distinction drawn between bulk (inter-volume) and micro (intra-volume) movements.